 Availability of motivated, talented workers in the labour pool can appear to be cyclical.
-There are those times you experience a stampede of highly-trained, self-motivated people applying to work for you.
-Then there are the dry times when talent and skill seem to have migrated leaving you parched in Talent Wasteland.
+There are those times where you experience a stampede of highly-trained, self-motivated people applying to work for you.
+Then there are the dry times when talent and skill seem to have migrated, leaving you parched in Talent Wasteland.
 This cycle is not as unavoidable as the seasons.
 You can create those amazing staff.

 Creating that class of excellence requires more systems and processes than this article can hold, but getting started will yield surprising results.
 Begin by implementing the best practices for appreciating your staff.
 Do what the leaders at Ziptrek, the Olympics, and other world class hospitality providers do.

-Be specific.
 Saying a generic, “Thanks for the hard work” can have little positive impact.
 Be specific with your praise.
 “I know you had to stay two hours late to close but you made those people’s night!
 I just wanted to say thanks for the hard work.”– Which would you rather hear?
 At their core, all people want to feel appreciated and know that their manager noticed how great they really are.

-Be timely.
 Recognize the behavior as soon as possible after it occurred so it is clear in the mind of the employee why they are being recognized.
 The clearer it is in their mind, the more likely they are to repeat the behavior.

 “My in-store designers routinely shock clients with their in-depth knowledge and great service.
 But, I found most of them were getting their positive reinforcement from customers,” said Stephanie Vogler, President at The Cross Décor and Design.
 “What I learned, is that I could get specific about what my staff were doing to make the experience great, which encouraged them to do those things more often.”

-Be genuine.
 We’ve all learned to be wary of false praise as it usually means someone wants something from us (think of the clothing sales person who tells you it looks fabulous no matter what you try on).
 Be genuine in your praise and watch the effect it has on your team’s morale and performance.

 If you find it awkward to give someone face-to-face praise, then try another medium.
 Written, electronic, even leaving a voicemail can all be highly effective methods of communicating your appreciation for someone that went above and beyond.
 They also make it much more likely that you will communicate with the employee about the behaviour, instead of putting it off until you (and they) have forgotten.